intel/scikit-learn-intelex/doc/index.rst

 .. figure:: d4p-linreg-scale.jpg

-	    On a 32-node cluster (1280 cores) daal4py computed linear regression of 2.86 TB of data in less than 2 seconds and 91.55 GB of data in less than 74 milliseconds.
+	    On a 32-node cluster (1280 cores) daal4py computed linear regression of 2.15 TB of data in 1.18 seconds and 68.66 GB of data in less than 48 milliseconds.

 .. figure:: d4p-kmeans-scale.jpg

 	    On a 32-node cluster (1280 cores) daal4py computed K-Means (10
-	    clusters) of 1.12 TB of data in 108.8 seconds and 35.76 GB of data in 5.26 seconds.
+	    clusters) of 1.12 TB of data in 107.4 seconds and 35.76 GB of data in 4.8 seconds.

 Configuration: Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz, EIST/Turbo on 2
 sockets, 20 cores per socket, 192 GB RAM, 16 nodes connected with Infiniband,